Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Krakow's streets at Christmas| ©YougoPL

 Christmas lights flood Kraków from the end of November.
-You can enjoy them by simply strolling around the city centre, although perhaps the most striking illumination is the Christmas tree on the Market Square.
+You can enjoy them simply by wandering around the city centre, although perhaps the most striking illumination is the Christmas tree on the Market Square.

 Also worth seeing in terms of illumination is the interesting religious monument called the Bishop's Palace.
 A 17th century clerical residence which, at Christmas, is illuminated with a beautiful Christmas tree.

 The lighting takes place a week before the beginning of December.
-It will therefore be just one of the many things to see and do in Krakow in November.
+It will therefore be just one more attraction of the many things to see and do in Krakow in November.

-4. Admire the decoration of St. Mary's Basilica
+4. Admire the decorations in St. Mary's Basilica

 St Mary's Basilica| ©Cat Girl 007